“The Apple TV 4K is a boon to Apple power users (but anyone else is better off with a Roku Ultra).”

 Still, once you’ve manually connected to your Wi-Fi router (or, better yet, connect an Ethernet cable for a better overall experience), you’ll find there are plenty of treats in store.
 Either way, your Apple TV 4K is going to be set up in no time at all.

 If this is your first Apple TV, or if you don’t store your tvOS setting in the cloud, you’ll find Netflix, Hulu, and many of the other usual suspects are not pre-installed, so you’ll need to go fetch them.
-Amazon has also added Amazon Video to the app store, but bear in mind its less graphically-rich than other apps, and lags behind the versions found on other streaming devices.
 Apple does make things a little easier for Pay TV subscribers by gathering provider information, then automatically downloading the streaming apps users can take advantage of with their paid TV subscription.

 You’ll also need to log into all your apps, which is the most tedious process involved with setting up any streaming box or smart TV.
-Apple makes it easier by allowing iOS users to use the Apple TV Remote app to key in usernames and passwords, or by using Siri to speak the letters and numbers aloud and have them transcribed.
+Apple makes it easier by automatically offering text entry via iOS on iPhone or iPad to key in usernames and passwords, or by using Siri to speak the letters and numbers aloud and have them transcribed.
 Both methods are infinitely less hassle than hunting and pecking your way through a virtual keyboard, though that option is available, too.

 Apple has always put an emphasis on user experience (known in the tech sphere as “UX,” because acronyms), which has resulted in catchphrases like “it just works,” along with products that earn a reputation as being easy for everyone to use.
 The Apple TV 4K is rich in UX, and the conveniences and thoughtful features run deep.
 There’s also a wealth of apps for Apple’s set-top device.
 We can’t discuss them all here, but we’ll touch on those we feel are the most notable.

 Most folks are familiar with Apple’s digital assistant already, but Siri in the Apple TV 4K is especially helpful.